rmartinez213/cs4550-project/README.md

 News:
 The news will feature all of the news that is currently in the Fortnite announcements.

-Contributors:
-Robert Martinez
-Miguel Cayetano
-Roi Chico
+Contributors: Robert Martinez, Miguel Cayetano, Roi Chico